ron2015schmitt/Mathematiques/doc/intro/complex-calculus/README.md

 # 8.12.
-Calculus on Complex Number Domains
+Functions of Complex Variables

 Mathématiques supports complex domains, ie functions of a complex variable.